 There is a legal requirement placed on UK employers to ensure all UK employees have the legal right to live and work in the UK.
-Failure to ensure your staff in the UK are legally permitted to carry out the work in question can lead to a civil penalty of up to £20,000 per illegal worker, and in very serious circumstances, lead to a possible criminal conviction.
+Failure to ensure your stay in the UK are legally permitted to carry out the work in question can lead to a civil penalty of up to £45,000 per illegal worker, and in very serious circumstances, lead to apossible criminal conviction.